kcaf/D20plus/README.md

 2. [Click here](https://github.com/5egmegaanon/5etoolsR20/raw/master/5etoolsR20.user.js) to bring up the installer
 3. Open up Roll20 and you're done!

-You can use 5etools' bestiary data by supplying the following link to the script: https://raw.githubusercontent.com/5egmegaanon/5etools/master/data/bestiary.json

 ## License
 5etoolsR20 is licensed under the [MIT license](https://opensource.org/licenses/MIT).